Testosterone Boosters Supplements

 - Mood swings are the most commonly reported psychological side effect of testosterone boosters.
-These supplements, as they increase the level of testosterone in the system, can cause an individual to become more hostile and aggressive, but usually only if that person’s temperament is already triggered for those behaviors.
+These supplements, as they increase the level of testosterone in the system, can cause an individual to become more hostile and aggressive, but usually only if those behaviors already trigger that person’s temperament.

 - Depression has sometimes been reported while using testosterone boosters.
 The underlying cause of depression is unknown, so there is no direct correlation between testosterone boosters and depression.